ncatlab/nlab-content/pages/9/2/5/8/18529/content.md

 The theorem is originally due to

-* G. Popineau and [[Raymond Stora]], _A Pedagogical Remark on the Main Theorem of Perturbative Renormalization Theory, unpublished preprint
+* G. Popineau and [[Raymond Stora]], _A Pedagogical Remark on the Main Theorem of Perturbative Renormalization Theory, Nucl.
+Phys.
+B 912 (2016), 70–78, preprint:
+LAPP–TH, Lyon (1982)

 In various variants it has been (re-)proved in the following articles: